 House vs Apartment: Apartments Win the Yield Race Despite HOA

-The apartment entry price of $593,808 compared to $890,000 for a house is the dominant variable.
-Even after adding $5,478 in annual HOA fees, the denominator effect on yield is powerful: the apartment long-term net yield of 0.6% compares favourably against 1.0% for the house, and the short-term apartment yield of -1.4% does the same relative to the house's -0.4%.
+The apartment entry price of about $594,000 compared to $890,000 for a house is the dominant variable.
+Even after adding about $5,500 in annual HOA fees, the denominator effect on yield is powerful: the apartment long-term net yield of 0.7% compares favorably against 1.0% for the house, and the short-term apartment yield of -1.4% does the same relative to the house's -0.4%.

 That said, yield is only one lens.
 Houses historically deliver stronger capital appreciation on Long Island because the underlying land value grows while condo units compete with new supply.
 For an investor whose thesis is long-term appreciation in a premium New York metro, the house's lower yield may be acceptable as the price of land exposure.
 For an investor focused on cash flow, the apartment math is cleaner, though the HOA line is a permanent tax on net income that can rise annually.